sapcc/kubernikus/docs/guide/common_addons.md

 ![FIP](https://raw.githubusercontent.com/sapcc/kubernikus/master/assets/images/docs/containers/kubernetes/loadbalancer2.png)

-~> This setup exposes a unauthenticated Dashboard with full access to the cluster.
+~> This setup exposes an unauthenticated Dashboard with full access to the cluster.
 This is a security risk.
 See the [Access Control](https://github.com/kubernetes/dashboard/wiki/Access-control) documentation for more info.

 ## Deploy HANA Express database on Kubernikus